How Much Does Rental Property Management Cost in Alberta?

 Once you find tenants, property managers will be in charge of collecting the rent on your behalf.
 They are also responsible for taking care of your tenants and making sure that they don’t cause you trouble.
 And if they do, property managers will make sure to deal with them, regardless of the hassle.

-Hiring property managers is like being a landlord without having to do the responsibilities yourself.
+Hiring property managers is like being a landlord without doing the responsibilities yourself.
 In this way, you get to enjoy your passive income and manage it as you please.

 Property managers are also responsible for giving you advice about your property.
 Prior to hiring a property manager, you might find that your listing is not doing well in the market for some reason.